-Mr. Schoefmann provided an update on the wayfinding project, explaining that while it was initially expected to go through a formal Request for Proposal (RFP) process, the total cost fell below the threshold.
+Mr. Schoefmann provided an update on the wayfinding project, explaining that while it was initially expected to go through a formal RFP process, the total cost fell below the threshold.
 As a result, the City is now collecting quotes from at least three different sign shops to move forward.
 The project is in progress.